 On Christmas day 2001, I was diagnosed with type 1 diabetes.
 'Diabetes mellitus type 1' is an incurable autoimmune disease that results in high blood sugar, because the body cannot create enough of the hormone insulin.
 That's why I am now insulin dependent: I use an insulin pump to inject insulin every time I eat or when my blood sugar levels get too high.
 If left untreated, type 1 diabetes can cause severe long term damage, but as long as I calculate my insulin doses correctly, I can eat whatever I like, whenever I like (yes, even sugar!).

 In my childhood I had a lot of hobbies, including but not limited to a youth movement (Chiro), football, basketball, badminton, fencing, reading, the drawing academy and acting.
 As an 'actor', the production I am most proud of is 'Geen Wonder Dat Ik Ween' (GWDIW).
-GWDIW was a co-production between Kaaimantheater, a theatre company for children, and Theater Stap, a theatre company for people with a mental disability (I was a part of the Kaaiman theatre company, in case you were wondering).
+GWDIW was a co-production between Kaaimantheater, a theatre company for children and adolescents, and Theater Stap, a theatre company for people with a mental disability (I was a part of the Kaaiman theatre company, in case you were wondering).
 With GWDIW, we even crossed state borders to perform at the No Limits Theatre Festival in Berlin!
 Click here to read more about it.